Abdurrahman-Sabbahi/Abdurrahman-Sabbahi/README.md

-- 👋 Hi I'm Abdurrahman Sabbahi, Mechatronics Engineer with background in programming.
+- 👋 Hi, I'm a Mechatronics Engineer with background in programming.
 - 💞️ I’m looking to collaborate on ML/DL projects
 - 📫 You can reach me via email: a.sabbahi90@gmail.com